jhuynh545/jhuynh545/README.md

 - 👋 Hi, I’m @jhuynh545
-- 👀 I’m interested in ... data analytics
+- 👀 I’m interested in ... all things outdoors and baking.
 - 🌱 I’m currently learning ... how to be a data analysts.
 I am getting Google certified.
 - 💞️ I’m looking to collaborate on ... a variety of projects ot help me learn and broaden my knowledge.
 - 📫 How to reach me ... jasminehuynh1@gmail.com